-A standardized test (Word Identification and Spelling Test) was administered by school district personnel to determine if students were on grade level for reading and spelling for a group of Massachusetts students that received Fundations[®] Level 1 to 3 in the general education classroom.
-Analysis of East Gloucester third grade student data demonstrated that 94% of the students were reading real words at or above grade level (75% at grade 5 or higher; 100% of the students were reading irregular words at or above grade level (94% at grade 5 or higher), Additionally, 97% of the students were spelling words at or above grade level (81% at grade 5 or higher).
+A group of Massachusetts students that received Fundations® Levels 1 to 3 in the general education classroom were administered the Word Identification and Spelling Test (WIST); this standardized test was administered by school district personnel to determine if students were on grade level for reading and spelling.

+Analysis of East Gloucester Grade 3 student data demonstrated that:

+- 94% of the students were reading real words at or above grade level (75% at Grade 5 or higher - 100% of the students were reading irregular words at or above grade level (94% at Grade 5 or higher) - 97% of the students were spelling words at or above grade level (94% at Grade 5 or higher) - 100% of the students were spelling irregular words at grade level (81% at Grade 5 or higher).

-Urban Elementary School Worcester, MA
+Urban Elementary School Impact of Tier 1 Implementation on Grade K Students Worcester, MA

 This institution is one of several in the city that had received a Level 4 performance rating (lowest) by the State of Massachusetts.
-Fundations was implemented in 2010-11 and achieved the following results in Kindergarten.
+Fundations was implemented in 2010-2011 and achieved the following results in kindergarten by the 2014-2015 school year:

-- By the 2014-15 school year, 82% (103) of the school's Kindergarten students (n=125) had reached benchmark on the DIBELS PSF measure, an increase of 32 percentage points over its pre-Fundations results. - 65% of Kindergarten students (n=81) reached benchmark on the NWF-CLS measure, an increase of 15 percentage points over its previous Fundations results. - Only 44% of kindergarten students (n=55) were identified as needing intensive intervention based on the DIBELS PSF and DIBELS NWF-CLS; a reduction of 30 percentage points and 11 points respectively after using Fundations.
+- 82% (103) of the school's Kindergarten students (n=125) had reached benchmark on the DIBELS PSF measure, an increase of 32 percentage points over its pre-Fundations results. - 65% of kindergarten students (n=81) reached benchmark on the NWF-CLS measure, an increase of 15 percentage points over its previous Fundations results. - Only 44% of kindergarten students (n=55) were identified as needing intensive intervention based on the DIBELS PSF and DIBELS NWF-CLS; a reduction of 30 percentage points and 11 points respectively after using Fundations.

-Primary Adaptive Classrooms, Baltimore County Public Schools Baltimore, MD
+Baltimore County Public Schools Impact on Grades K and 1 in Primary Adaptive Classrooms Baltimore, MD

-Fundations[®] K and 1 were piloted in several elementary schools across the district to supplement the adopted phonics program, which was not meeting the needs of students in the Primary Adaptive programs.
+Fundations® Levels K and 1 were piloted in several elementary schools across the Baltimore County Public School district in 2002-2003 to supplement the adopted phonics program, which was not meeting the needs of students in the Primary Adaptive programs.

-Those in the Primary Adaptive self-contained classrooms with students ranging in grades 1-3 received Fundations Level 1 instruction.
-The lesson was delivered daily to the whole class (about 12-15 students) and then students were divided into small groups for an additional 20 minutes of Fundations activities depending on their skill level and needs.
+Those in the Primary Adaptive self-contained classrooms with students ranging in Grades 1-3 received Fundations Level 1 instruction.
+The lessons were delivered daily to the whole class (about 12-15 students).
+Students were then divided into small groups for an additional 20 minutes of Fundations activities depending on their skill level and needs.

-There were 45 students assigned to the control group and 68 students in the Fundations experimental group.
+Forty-five students were assigned to the control group; 68 students were in the Fundations experimental group.
 Data was collected and reported by Baltimore County staff at the end of the school year.

-Students in the Fundations experimental group had higher Word Attack and Word Identification scores at the end of the year relative to the control group, t(111) = 3.14, p = .001; t(111) = 1.81, p = .04 (see Figure 1A).
+Relative to the control group, students in the Fundations experimental group had higher Word Attack and Word Identification scores at the end of the year, t(111) = 3.14, p = 0.001; t(111) = 1.81, p = 0.04 (see Figure 1).